YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 6.85% @ 1 Watt (4 Ohms load, 2.82 Vrms)
 3.16% @ 10 Watts (4 Ohms load, 6.32 Vrms)
 2.86% @ 25 Watts (4 Ohms load, 10.01 Vrms)

+## Important
+Please be aware, that this amplifier doesn't have any safety-features (e.g. short-circuit, DC output, overcurrent, over-temperature etc..).
+So the usage is up to your own risk, in case you consider to rebuild this amplifier.

 ![PCB](PCB.jpg)